ReactNode vs React.Element: Understanding the Difference

 When to Use React.Element

-Use React.Element
+Use React.Element when:

 - You specifically need a React element and want to ensure type safety